 I started journaling at the beginning of the new year and that has been such a helpful tool.
 As I have looked back through the last few weeks, I have learned many things about myself and about my amazing God.
 The day before I went to the doctor for the first time, when I thought everything was ok, I prayed that God would challenge me.
 That He would take me out of my comfort zone and help me to be a person that desired Him above the things of this world.
 I prayed that I would find myself on my knees, fervent in prayer, constantly dependent on Him for strength and daily provision.
 I was in a place where my life was great.
 But because of this, although I loved God, I had no real need for Him.
 In a country where we can get anything we want, we may find that we are dependent on ourselves instead of needing God to get us through our every day life.
 Well, God definitely heard that prayer, because I have been on my knees more in the last three weeks than last year combined.
 Sometimes I prayed he would fix my baby.
 Sometimes I prayed He would just preform a miracle and give me my heart's desire.
 But mostly, I found myself praying that He would strengthen me, hold me up, allow my heart to trust, allow me to let go of my plans and surrender my life.
 And sometimes, I found myself praying for forgiveness, for my belief that I was owed anything, that I deserved anything other than the amazing salvation He has already given to me.
 I deserve nothing and yet He gave me everything.
 And through all this prayer, I have come to see that this miscarriage is most likely His way of making my life better.
 I have no idea what was to be, or what might have happened, but He loves me, more than I could ever imagine, so if this is what had to be, then I have to trust that it is truly for the best.
 Because God's plan is always best.
 And though that is a daily promise that I have to remember and fight for, I lean on it because it gives me great hope for the future.

+Cody and Harper with me at our first doctor's appointment.
 They are another reason I get up in the morning.
-God has blessed me with these two.
+God has blessed me with these two. |

 One last thought, for women out there.
 God created us to be a community, it's how we live best.
 So when we are struggling, let others pray for you, comfort you, support you.
 When you learn great things about the Almighty, share it with those around you.
 It may be just what they needed that day.
 Or it might be that they can know rely on your for support when they go through it themselves.
 I believe every detail of our lives can be used for a specific purpose for His Kingdom.
 And sometimes when there are no good words to say, there isn't a need for words at all.
 In the midst of Job's sadness, his friends sat with him for a week in silence and that is all he needed at that time.
 So thank you to all my friends who sat with me in my sadness, even when there were no words to make it better.